 The Role of Negligence in Cerebral Palsy

 Doctor distraction, inexperience, and lack of training can also be classified as negligent behavior.
-If your child sustains injuries or illness as a result of this behavior, the doctors or care team in question can be held responsible.
+If your child sustains injuries or illness as a result of this behavior, we can hold the doctors or care team in question responsible.

 How Much Can You Get in a CP Settlement?